Joveful/mooc-fullstack-sub/part2/maatiedot/README.md

 # Part 2 - Country info

-start in PowerShell with using your OpenWeatherMap API key
+Remember to set the OpenWeather API key in the .env folder or as an environment variable.

 ```
 ($env:VITE_SOME_KEY="api key here") -and (npm run dev)
 ```